Microservices vs. Monolith Architecture For SaaS

 Thus, the choice of architectural approach depends on many individual factors, such as the purpose of the application, the need to add features regularly, etc. It’s essential to consult with specialists and conduct an in-depth analysis to avoid the mistakes mentioned in our previous article.
-We’ll be happy to answer all your questions and find the best solution for your product.
+We’ll happily answer all your questions and find the best solution for your product.

 Should I start with a microservice or a monolith?

 It all depends on your software goals, budget and needs.
 Some experts advise starting with microservices because they’re more flexible and allow you to implement new technologies effortlessly.
-However, recently many developers have been offering a monolithic architecture for specific cases.
+However, many developers have recently offered a monolithic architecture for specific cases.
 Therefore, the choice should be made based on professional analysis.